 Hatshepsut: 10 Greatest Accomplishments

 Although the ancient Egyptians did grant some amount of rights to women, it was still very unusual for a woman to reach the pinnacle of power in a land that was considered one of the greatest civilizations in human history.
 But Hatshepsut had the family background and, more importantly, the determination to leave her mark in history.
-And by golly did she make a real splash, so much so that there is theory that her envious successors tried to remove her name from the annals of history.
+And by golly did she make a real splash, so much so that we know for a fact that her envious successors tried to remove her name from the annals of history.

 - Father: Thutmose I

 - Mother: Ahmose